 His moment of impulse had put everyone including himself at risk.

 The resultant progressive shutdown of the platform to restore control and safety took several hours, which for the owners producing 50,000 barrels of oil a day was an unwelcome blip in production and of course a huge potential catastrophe.

 How many times have any of us been just a moment away from catastrophe because of our failure to think about what we are doing?

-What if every workplace large and small were to put in place a mindful program to enhance cognitive capability and reduce stress?
-It doesn’t have to be expensive or time consuming.
+What if every workplace large and small were to put in place a mindfulness program to enhance cognitive capability and reduce stress?
+It doesn’t have to be expensive or time-consuming.
 Implementing a daily routine where the expectation is to take time out (just 10 to 15 minutes) to prepare to think clearly and focus in the right way especially when the stakes are high, contributes to the creation of a brain safe working environment and an effective first step to reduce mindless behaviour and stress at work.